 You could use just about anything under the sun to decorate the couple’s wedding car.

-Following are the most popular ideas, along with links to find these items online and tips from people who’ve decorated wedding cars before:
+Following are the most popular ideas, along with links to find these items online and DIY tips from people who’ve added wedding car decorations to cars before:

 Streamers.
 Using streamers to decorate the wedding car is cheap and easy.
 Toilet paper is even cheaper, but less colorful.
 Though doing an entire mummy wrap could be effective.
 Crepe paper streamers come in lots of fun colors.
 (Try to use the couple’s wedding colors.)
 There are lots of unique streamers as well — including metallic streamers that will glisten in the sunlight and won’t “bleed” if it rains.
 Tie streamers to the antenna, side-view mirrors, door handles, or to the car’s hubcaps.
 You could also make a big bow for the hood of the car.
 You could even make your own streamers lots of different ways.